 Skip to Content

-Landing your parachute correctly is one of the things you need to get right for a great skydive.
-The good news is a little bit of the right training is all you require for a solid parachute landing, whether you are jumping for the first time via a tandem skydive, or go on to learn how to skydive solo.
+Landing your parachute correctly is one of the most important parts of a successful skydive, and also the most daunting.
+The good news is a little bit of the right training is all you need to stick a perfect-score skydive landing, whether you are jumping for the first time via a tandem skydive, or learning how to skydive solo.

-Let’s start here with some information and landing tips to help you achieve the perfect skydive landing …
+Let’s start with some information and skydiving landing tips to help you understand exactly what it’s like to return to the Earth after an adventure in the sky.

 How Parachutes Work

-Today’s square (actually rectangular) designs give a parachute landing great precision, enabling the pilot to seamlessly touch down in the exact desired spot.
-This is done by controlling the same forces that allow airplanes to fly – lift, drag, weight and thrust.
+Today’s square (or, more specifically, rectangular) designs give a parachute landing great precision, enabling the canopy pilot to seamlessly touch down in the exact desired spot.
+This is done by controlling the same forces that allow airplanes to fly – lift, drag, weight, and thrust.

 Tandem Skydive Landings

 When you make a tandem skydive, you are securely harnessed to your instructor at your hips and shoulders, almost like you’re giving your instructor a piggyback.
-As you can imagine, this makes for a creative landing strategy, which is covered in detail during pre-jump training.
+As you can imagine, this makes for a creative landing strategy – it’s not easy for two people tied together to stick a stand-up landing!
+Instead of waddling around like a four-legged human sandwich, you and your instructor will slide into the landing on your butts.

-When the instructor gives the cue, you lift your legs at the hips for several seconds while the instructor prepares for landing.
-Sometimes you’ll land standing up with your instructor, but most times folks slide into home base on their bum.
+Your instructor will give you the cue to lift your legs at the hips (like an L sit) as you approach the ground during your final approach.
+While there is a chance you’ll be able to land standing up with your instructor, most times folks slide into home base on their bum.
 As you can see from the miles of smiles on first-timers’ faces, it’s easy peasy and takes nothing away from the phenomenal feeling of flying through the big blue Long Island sky!

 Solo Landings